Packing for Long Term Travel: Advice and Essential Items

 For military travelers, packing light also gives you a better shot at a seat when flying Space-A. Some flights, particularly from bases in the Pacific, have a 30 or 40 lb baggage weight limit (depending on the type of aircraft and mission).

-Even if the terminal is full of Space-A passengers in a higher category than you, most of them will have too much luggage to be eligible for the weight-restricted flight.
+Even if the terminal is full of Space-A passengers in a higher category than you, most of them will have too much luggage to qualify for the weight-restricted flight.
 In that case, you and your 27 lb bag will go to the front of the line!

 General Travel vs. Activity-Themed Trips